CharlieDinh/pFedMe/README.md

 - To download the dependencies: **pip3 install -r requirements.txt**

-- The code can be run on any pc, doesn't require GPU
+- The code can be run on any pc, doesn't require GPU.

 # Dataset: We use 2 datasets: MNIST and Synthetic
 - To generate non-idd MNIST Data:
   - Access data/Mnist and run: "python3 generate_niid_20users.py"
   - We can change the number of user and number of labels for each user using 2 variable NUM_USERS = 20 and NUM_LABELS = 2

-- To generate idd MNIST Data (we do not use this in the paper):
+- To generate idd MNIST Data (we do not use iid data in the paper):
   - Access data/Mnist and run: "python3 generate_iid_20users.py"

 - To generate niid Synthetic:
   - Access data/Synthetic and run: "python3 generate_synthetic_05_05.py".
-Similar to MNIST data, the Synthetic data is configurable with number of users and the numbers of labels for each user.
+Similar to MNIST data, the Synthetic data is configurable with the number of users and the numbers of labels for each user.

 - The datasets also are available to download at: https://drive.google.com/drive/folders/1-Z3FCZYoisqnIoLLxOljMPmP70t2TGwB?usp=sharing

 # Produce experiments and figures

 - There is a main file "main.py" which allows running all experiments.

 ## Using same parameters
 - To produce the comparison experiments for pFedMe using MNIST dataset:
 ![MNIST](https://user-images.githubusercontent.com/44039773/83833168-a9f59680-a72e-11ea-9787-88cc150fdb53.png)